oist/NEXTNet/README.md

 The functionality of this library can be accessed in Python through the package *nextnet* (https://github.com/oist/NEXTNetPy) and in R through *NEXTNetR* (https://github.com/oist/NEXTNetR).

+The main algorithms and their performance are discussed in our [preprint](https://arxiv.org/abs/2412.07095).

 # Functionality

 The NEXT-NET library offers various epidemic models, static and dynamic